Before Reading There Was...

 Reading practice is effective when it works.
 But when something is not working, continuing to do it and expecting different results is not only non-effective, it can be damaging.

 Unfortunately, this is what is most often prescribed.
-Backing up and approaching the problem at a deeper level, whether this be taking one step back to the phonological level or two steps back to the even deeper learning processes of the micro-skills (or both), is a far more intelligent and effective approach.
+Backing up and approaching the problem at a deeper level, whether this is taking one step back to the phonological level or two steps back to the even deeper learning processes of the micro-skills (or both), is a far more intelligent and effective approach.

 As parents, educators, and researchers, we can use this more intelligent approach to help our children reach their full potential.